NoahHenrikKleinschmidt/buildamol/docs/biobuild.graphs.rst

 The `ResidueGraph` handles the residue connectivity within `Molecule` objects.
 It is an abstraction of the `AtomGraph` and provides the many of the same methods.
-`ResidueGraph` objects serve as primary input for structural optimization algorithms in the `optimizers` package of biobuild.
+`ResidueGraph` objects serve as primary input for structural optimization algorithms in the `optimizers` package of buildamol.

 .. dropdown:: The `ResidueGraph` class

-   .. autoclass:: biobuild.graphs.ResidueGraph
+   .. autoclass:: buildamol.graphs.ResidueGraph
       :members:
       :undoc-members:
       :show-inheritance: